imranmukhtar6/Pro-Tips-for-Ethereum-Wallet-Management/recommended-wallet-setups/introduction.md

 ## Introduction

-Here are some recommended wallet setups for the very basic to the very expert users.
-These setups are ranked from low to high difficulty.
+This chapter details some recommended wallet setups for the very basic to the very expert users.
+These setups are rated based on difficulty level, with 1 being the lowest and 4 being the highest.
 Please choose the difficulty level that is right for you and appropriate for your situation.

 I have written additional tips and instructions for each step for each setup.
 Click the guide link beside each step, read and follow thoroughly before proceeding to the next step.